Recording of Presentation

 *Please tell your family, friends, and colleagues about Dr. Lee’s public courses on Saturdays at 12 noon EDT/9 a.m.
 PDT on Zoom.
 A paid subscription through the link below will get them enrolled (a free subscription includes only newsletters).

-**Special announcement.
-On December 13, 2025, Dr. James Gilligan and Dr. James Vrettos will be joining Dr. Lee to give a sample course for the institute, Preventing Violence Now.
-Starting in January, they will have full-length courses that members of the public can register for, according to interest.
+**Special announcement: On December 13, 2025, eminent psychiatrist Dr. James Gilligan and prominent sociologist Dr. James Vrettos will be joining Dr. Lee to give a sample course for the institute, Preventing Violence Now.
+Starting in January, they will offer full-length courses for which members of the public and students could register, so as to hear regularly from these world-renowned scholars!

 Keep reading with a 7-day free trial